-While neither memo changed the basic requirements for H-1B classification, the memos signal that USCIS will closely examine all H-1B via petitions, especially those where the employer is not working “in-house’ for the employer.
+While neither memos changed the basic requirements for H-1B classification, they signal that USCIS will closely examine all H-1B via petitions, especially those where the employer is not working “in-house’ for the employer.

 The following questions should clarify whether your “employee” qualifies for the H-1B and what you need to do to make sure your current H-1B workers maintain their H-1B status.

 Q1: Were Any of The Basic Requirements For The H-1B Changed After The Employer-Employee Relationship Memo And H-1B Amendment Memo Were Released?